nagasudhirpulla/taming_python/blog/skills/logging.md

 logger.warning("warn message")

 ```
+* `TimedRotatingFileHandler` can be used if we want to periodically rotate logs.
+This can be useful to easily trace the log files based on date or time
+* The old logs will be sent to a new file after the time in threshold.
+In the above example, the log files will be generated like test.log, test.1.log, test.2.log, ...

 ### logging into multiple places with handlers
 * Multiple log handlers that can send logs to multiple locations (like file, console etc.) can be added to a single logger object